George Latimer’s History of Slow-Walking Desegregation

 These were stark statements.
 Just a few years earlier, Latimer had compared his political opponent to one of American history’s most notorious segregationists.
 Now he was dispassionately being accused of having left segregation in place.

-Westchester’s failure was ensured by Latimer’s decision to ignore the order to “take legal action” and to instead largely hope that recalcitrant municipalities would voluntarily change their laws.
+Westchester’s failure was ensured by Latimer’s decision to ignore the mandate to “take legal action” and to instead largely hope that recalcitrant municipalities would voluntarily change their laws.
 This inaction was reflected in Latimer’s 2019 Housing Needs Assessment: its only solutions to the issue were a program for “technical assistance to municipalities to draft model ordinances” and a “task force to facilitate municipal conversations to explore the development” of a compact to boost affordable housing.

 Rather than taking the ten holdouts to court, Latimer sent them letters, which were ignored.
 When Westchester’s Industrial Development Agency — a quasi-private entity appointed by the county executive that provides incentives to businesses — gave $6.6 million worth of tax breaks to a Boston firm planning to build 450 apartments in the town of Harrison with only scant affordable units, Latimer stood on the sidelines.